cpap7/FattyMenu/README.md

 - No. Be sure to have your anti-virus set up to ignore it; it's a false-positive because it's an injector.

 Will this make me better at playing Civil Protection?
-- I've been making this since I was a probationary, and now I'm a CPTL without ever needing to memorize anything from the actual SOP itself.
+- I've been making this since I was a probationary, and now I'm a CPTL.
+I've never needed to memorize anything from the actual SOP itself, and have only ever relied on this menu for my success.
 So, yes I'd say so.

 Why make this?
 - While Project Synapse is a fantastic server, it has a distinct lack of QOL features in a few key areas, which I felt needed to be rectified.
 - This was originally an in-game crafting calculator for rebel gameplay, however, it quickly became apparent to me that it was unnecessary to have in-game.
-With crafting updates, the module became deprecated pretty quickly, so it eventually got axed entirely.
+With crafting updates, the module became deprecated over time, and it eventually got axed entirely.
 - Playing Civil Protection became a bit of hassle in terms of having the SOP readily available to reference from.
 Granted, yes, you could have it open on another monitor and CTRL+f, or use your phone, but I needed something faster.
 - I used to develop a few hacks for Source-engine games in my time, so making a menu like this without being too invasive on the source engine itself was no issue.
 The only problem was that the SOP info was locked such that no-one could copy/paste from it (understandably so), and as such, strings had to be manually copied.
 Despite being sent over the SOP pdfs, it still became a hassle as they changed a LOT over time.
 - For those curious, here's a video showcasing an internal CS:GO cheat I developed a long time ago, which I loosely based this project off of: